 This is a guest post by Jill Castle, a registered dietitian, childhood nutrition expert, blogger and podcaster over at The Nourished Child.
-You can learn more about nutrition for kids with ADHD in her upcoming free training, The ADHD Diet for Kids: Dodge the Most Common Nutrition Mistakes (so Your Child Can Help Your Child Focus, Behave and Grow), offered on September 11 and 15, 2018.
+You can learn more about nutrition for kids with ADHD by checking out her class The ADHD Diet for Kids.

 Sammy isn’t eating enough.
 How does his mom know?
 He comes home from school with a full lunch box.
 He’s eaten hardly a morsel.